Preston-Landers/Prompt-Like-A-Pro/README.md

 - **Inference**: The process of using a trained model to generate predictions or outputs based on new input data.
-In other words, the actual process of getting a model to emit a token.
+In other words, the actual process of getting a model to emit tokens.
 Also known as **generation**, such as the "generative pre-trained [transformer](#transformer)" in ChatGPT.

 - **Alignment**: Ensuring that an LLM's outputs align with human values and ethical guidelines.
 In other words, making AI do good things (for people) and not bad things.
-Who is defining good and bad is the important question...
+The important question is who defines good and bad.

-- <a id="chain-of-thought"></a>**Chain of Thought**: in general, refers to a mode of LLM use where the model expends tokens in a preliminary reasoning or "thinking" step where it plans out its response.
+- <a id="chain-of-thought"></a>**Chain of Thought**: in general, refers to a mode of LLM use where the model generates tokens in a preliminary reasoning or "thinking" step where it plans out its reply, instead of just directly emitting the response.
 Often you can view the thoughts, though for most cloud models, you are seeing a filtered / summarized version.
 This "warmup" helps avoid the need for the first output token to make perfect semantic sense for a final correct answer.

   - For example, Claude Opus and Sonnet models both have an "extended thinking" option that will slow down the response, but might lead to better outputs.